fatih/vim-go-tutorial/README.md

 ```

 Here `ff` and `lf` are special.
 They dynamically copy the variable name into
 the format string as well.
-Try it youself.
+Try it yourself.
 Move your cursor to the end of the
 main function and type `ff` and hit tab.
 After expanding the snippet you can
 start typing.
 Type `string(out)` and you'll see that both the format string and
 the variadic arguments will be filled with the same string you have typed.